Sathyan08/line_server/README.md

 ```
 brew install redis
 ```
-If you do not have Homebrew installed, you can follow the instructions to install Redis on Mac OS X found at: [I'm an inline-style link]( jasdeep.ca/2012/05/installing-redis-on-mac-os-x ).
+If you do not have Homebrew installed, you can follow the instructions to install Redis on Mac OS X found at: [Install Redis]( jasdeep.ca/2012/05/installing-redis-on-mac-os-x ).

 You should also install PostgresSQL if you do not have it.
-You can find instructions on how to install PostgresSQL on Mac OS X at [I'm an inline-style link]( www.codefellows.org/blog/three-battle-tested-ways-to-install-postgresql )
+You can find instructions on how to install PostgresSQL on Mac OS X at [Code Fellows]( www.codefellows.org/blog/three-battle-tested-ways-to-install-postgresql )

 Next, navigate to the root directory and input: